Loading...

 For every home inspector in the US, there are 15 CDL truck drivers — making trucking the most saturated trade and home inspection the least.

 We use BLS payroll employment data (OEWS May 2024) as our primary data source — covering 10 professions including electricians, plumbers, HVAC techs, CDL drivers, home inspectors, cosmetologists, barbers, CPAs, insurance agents, and surveyors.
-This is the most reliable count of working professionals.
+This is based on the latest BLS employment data.

 For professions with very high self-employment rates where BLS data is unreliable (real estate agents, general contractors), we collect active license counts directly from state licensing boards — because BLS data significantly undercounts these workers.